Enalean/tuleap-documentation-en/languages/en/deploy.rst

-Legacy Tracker Workflows configuration web interface Removed           Nothing RabbitMQ (replaced by Redis)                         Replaced by Redis Uninstall RabbitMQ WebDAV with Windows 7 client                         End of support    End-users should switch to Cyberduck Internet Explorer 11                                 End of support    New features won't be usable with IE 11.
+Legacy Tracker Workflows configuration web interface Removed           Nothing RabbitMQ (replaced by Redis)                         Replaced by Redis Uninstall RabbitMQ WebDAV with Windows 7 client                         End of support    End-users should switch to Cyberduck
-                                                                       End-users should switch to Firefox or Chrome
 ==================================================== ================= ==============================================

 =============================== ================= =============================================